 Garnish is totally optional, but it’s always fun to get creative!
 I kept it pretty simple here but Maraschino cherries, whipped cream and drink umbrellas are always a cute touch!

 Check out these other tropical drink recipes!

 Easy Piña Colada Recipe - 4 Ingredients!

-- 4 cups of frozen pineapple chunks (about 1 whole pineapple)
+- 4 cups frozen pineapple about 1 whole pineapple cut into chunks

 - ⅔ cup pineapple juice